-To RENEW these kinds of permits, ideally before the expiry date, you will have to go back to questura and bring an address (domicilio), which you can get in 4 ways:
+To RENEW these kinds of permits, ideally before the expiry date, you will have to go back to questura and bring an address (domicilio) within 60 days of the permesso di soggiorno's expiry date.
+You can get a domicilio in 5 ways:

-- 1. the camp where you live can give you domicilio again - 2. a declaration of hospitality (dichiarazione di ospitalità) - 3. some associations can give you domicilio (or residenza) - 4. you have a rental contract (contratto di affitto).
+- 1. the camp where you live can give you domicilio again - 2. a declaration of hospitality (dichiarazione di ospitalità) - 3.
+Some associations can give you domicilio (or residenza) - 4. you have a rental contract (contratto di affitto). - 5.
+With the papers of your appeal (iscrizione al ruolo), using your LAWYER's ADRESS.